mvkvc/tcp_chat/README.md

 - `/time` shows the current server time
 - `/here` shows who is in the current room
 - `/peek ROOM` shows who is in another room
-- `/switch ROOM` moves user to another room
+- `/switch ROOM` moves the user to another room
 - `/room` shows the current room
 - `/rooms` shows all rooms
 - `/kick USER` kicks a user from the room if you are an admin